Navan, Inc.

-Navan (formerly TripActions) is an online travel management, corporate card and expense management company.
+Navan, Inc. (formerly TripActions) is an American corporate travel and expense management company headquartered in Palo Alto, California.
+Founded in May 2015 by Ariel Cohen and Ilan Twig, Navan offers an integrated platform combining travel booking, corporate-issued payment cards, expense reporting, and analytics for businesses worldwide.

 History

 The Palo Alto, California–based travel company, TripActions Inc., was founded in May 2015 by Ariel Cohen and Ilan Twig (also the founders of StreamOnce, acquired by Jive Software).

 In January 2016, TripActions received $14.6 million series A round led by Oren Zeev Ventures and Lightspeed Venture Partners with participation from Group 11.
 The company officially launched out of stealth mode and announced their funding in January 2017.
 In October 2017, the company announced that they had raised an additional $12.5 million led by Lightspeed Venture Partners with participation from Zeev Ventures and Group 11.

 The company moved in June 2017 from Menlo Park, California, to its headquarters in Palo Alto.

 In March 2018, the company announced a $51 million Series B round led by the same two investors with participation from prior investors.

 In July 2018, TripActions announced its international expansion to Europe with an office in London and their European headquarters in Amsterdam.
 They shared potential plans to expand to the Asia-Pacific region to scale their customer support infrastructure.

-In September 2018, the company opened an office in Sydney, Australia.

 In November 2018, the company announced a valuation north of $1 billion and a $154 million Series C funding round led by new investor Andreessen Horowitz, with participation from repeat investors Lightspeed Venture Partners, Zeev Ventures, and Group 11.
 Ben Horowitz joined the Board of Directors.

 In February 2019, the company announced its new flight storefront in alignment with major airline partners and industry association ATPCO.
 The storefront includes branding and imagery of cabin classes and amenities for each airline.
 It works for domestic and international flights, including international-to-international itineraries, and for flights on joint venture partners of American, Delta and United.